-Lower overburden (Bench 2) is usually cast blasted, dozed and loaded/hauled with shovel/trucks and placed in the previous mined out pit for backfilling purposes.
-As the overburden trucks dump off the backfill spoil dump, large dozer(s) will final grade the truck dump area into the final pre topsoiled contours.
+2. In those areas where specific geochemical or physical problems are encountered, the trucks dump off the backfill spoil dump, large dozer(s) will final grade the truck dump area into the final pre topsoiled contours.

 The regraded spoil will be mechanically loosened and mixed by ripping, chiseling, or approved alternate forms of scarification.
 The major advantages of scarification are related to the physical properties of the spoil.
 The topsoil and spoil are scarified to decrease compaction, increase aeration and water movement, and increase plant rooting depths.
 Increased water movement may, to some degree, allow more downward leaching of carbonates.
 Therefore, although the greatest benefits of scarifying are related to the physical soil properties (density, porosity), a lesser geochemical benefit (increased rate of carbonate leaching due to increased water movement) may result.